Mobina-web3/mobina-developer/README.md

-- 👋 Hi, I’m @mobina-developer and i'm a sinior developer
+- 👋 Hi, I’m @mobina-web3 and i'm a Security Researcher
-- 👀 I’m interested in back-end.with c#. and .net
+- 👀 I’m interested in back-end and Security.
-- 🌱 I’m currently learning C#. and .netcore and asp.net
+- 🌱 I’m currently learning Network and C#
 - 📫 How to reach me ...

 <!---